1) Will your trailer hitch skid plate fit my truck?

 It's unlikely, but with a significant impact, even thick steel can bend.
 Mine has been on the the extreme trails in Moab, Utah and in Ouray, Colorado with nothing more than scrapes.
 The bottom plate is designed redundantly to stop if it's bent up against the receiver.

 17) Does the leading edge plow?

 No, the leading edge of the skid plate sits significantly higher than your differential (rear end) preventing plowing.
 See the Jeep drawing on the first page, notice the angle of the hitch skid plate.
 Obviously, there's an exception, if you bury your 4x4 in deep mud.
 In that case, remove the skid plate before going mudding.

 18) Do you ship to Alaska, Hawaii, or other countries?

-Yes, we ship for free to Alaska and Hawaii.
+Yes, we ship to Alaska and Hawaii.
 Please contact us directly to make special arrangement for shipment outside the United States.
 These terms can change at any time.